jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ramiro-lopez-on.md

 **RR: That's really interesting.
 What steps do you take to ensure that you as an artist and your sound are constantly evolving?**

 I’m always listening what other artists are doing, not only the ones close to my style.
 Trying hard to go one step further every time I’m starting a track and making something different.
-It's also important to be open to learn.
+It's also important to be open to learning new things.
 <br><br>

 **RR: You've come a long way since your first official gig ever in 1999 in a club called Timba in the Spanish city of Toledo.
 Besides that one are there any other clubs that have a special place in your heart?
 And what would you say is the most memorable set you’ve played over the years?**